-FHWA 3C Planning (PL)/MassDOT Local Match \$TBD
+FHWA 3C Planning (PL)/MassDOT Local Match \$3,839,160

-FHWA Statewide Planning and Research (SPR)/MassDOT Local Match \$TBD
+FHWA Statewide Planning and Research (SPR)/MassDOT Local Match \$495,000

-FTA/MassDOT and MAPC Local Match \$TBD
+FTA/MassDOT and MAPC Local Match \$1,890,140

-MassDOT \$TBD
+MassDOT \$360,100

-MBTA \$TBD
+MBTA \$1,328,720

-Other \$TBD
+Other \$50,000

-Total \$TBD
+Total \$7,468,120

 On the following pages, the funding information presented in the preceding chapters is summarized in four tables, one for each UPWP category.
-These tables are followed by a one-page summary that include a table showing the entire budget by recipient agency and funding source, and a table showing the federally designated elements and tasks for projects utilizing Section 5303 funding.
-These tables will be added after MPO approval of federal fiscal year 2016 budget.
+These tables are followed by a one-page summary showing the entire budget by recipient agency and funding source, and a table showing the federally designated elements and tasks for projects utilizing Section 5303 funding.
 The purpose of these summaries is to assist federal and state contract administrators in reviewing the overall work program in detail.
-Charts presenting schedules and staff assignments for CTPS projects in this UPWP will be included in the finalized UPWP.
+This chapter also includes charts presenting schedules and staff assignments for CTPS projects in this UPWP.